 I put everything together using screws.
 First I only used a single screw for each end of a board, that way the box squared itself up when placed on its legs.
 Then I reinforced each corner with more screws.
 Next, I cut the bottom rails and the bottom boards to size.

 Instead of drilling holes for drainage, I spaced the boards from each other and covered the gaps with plastic drywall mesh, fixed with staples.
 That way the drainage was improved making it better for the plants and extending the planter’s life.

 I moved onto the top – I ripped the 1×7 in half and installed the cap boards.
 Overlapped sides determined the shape of the cap boards as well.
 Normally I would cut mitres, but simple butt joints looked much better for this application.
 I tried to alternate long boards with shorter ones, starting from the bottom up to the top, including the cap boards as well.
 I got some end grain facing towards the garden, which looks good and makes the box more interesting.

-I moved it out to the garden and filled up with top soil and compost.
+I moved it out to the garden and filled it up with topsoil and compost.
 That way another planter was finished and more plants grew in my rocky corner.
-It’s not easy to place something with 4 legs on that surface, keep it leveled and stable, but it can be done.
+It’s not easy to place something with 4 legs on that surface, keep it levelled and stable, but it can be done.
 Where there’s a will there’s a way!